jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (b) intentionally fails to comply with a requirement under section 20E; or (c) when required under section 20E(1)﻿(d) or (2)﻿(d) to give information, gives information the person knows to be false or misleading.

+## Part 1AA — Prohibition of disposable vaping devices

+### 20FA Prohibition of disposable vaping devices
+(1) A person must not sell, offer for sale, manufacture, supply, or distribute a disposable vaping device.
+(2) A person who without reasonable excuse contravenes subsection (1) commits an offence and is liable on conviction to a fine not exceeding,—
+  (a) for a notifier or large retailer, $400,000; and (b) for any other person, $50,000.

 ## Part 1B — Regulation of entry into vaping products market

 ### Subpart 1 — Approval as smoked tobacco retailer